MLopezJ/simpleLadingPage/readme.md

 * Staging: The branch how is running on production
 * Dev: The development environment
 * OriginalApp: Is the Erin app without Mauro's modifications

+## Hosting
+The app is hosting in heroku and it can be accesced in the following direction: https://erintest.herokuapp.com